lucazammataro/MEDIGUI-ConvNet/README.md

 ## Datasets
 The dataset used (ALZ.training.set) represents the low-resolution version of another dataset provided by Uraninjo https://www.kaggle.com/uraninjo (https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset).
 All the images have been pre-processed and reduced to 100 X 100 pixels.
 You can download these datasets in pickle format from our Kaggle page at the following link: https://www.kaggle.com/datasets/lucazammataro/augmented-alzheimer-mri-dataset-100x100-pixel.
+The official reference for the dataset is:
+A. Yakkundi, Alzheimer’s disease dataset, https://doi.org/10.17632/ch87yswbz4.1, 2023. doi:10.17632/ch87yswbz4.1, mendeley Data, Version 1.

-Disclaimer: the dataset use is intended ONLY for experimental purposes, not for clinical.
+Disclaimer: the software use is intended ONLY for experimental purposes, not for clinical.

 ## Additional Files
 The file "classes.tsv" contains pathological classes associated with the labels.
 It is pivotal for displaying the results.